raspiblitz/raspiblitz/README.md

 ##### RTL Webinterface

-The RTL Webinterface is available as an LND & c-lightning control dashboard you can run in your browser with a nice GUI.
+The RTL Webinterface is available as an LND & Core Lightning control dashboard you can run in your browser with a nice GUI.
 It offers much more control over your Lightning node than the RaspiBlitz SSH menus.
 It's recommended to give it a try.